cvxluo/item-index/README.md

     * Split Kaul from rest of the bot
     * Merge functions with other bots?
     * Figure out how to call async functions within other async functions - maybe some helper functions in a separate file do all the work?
-    * Get rid of createKaul thing it's a little spooky to still have around
-    * Get rid of pycache directory with a better gitignore
     * Maybe set up a pip env for the whole project?
-    * Clean up backup system